Pfizer vaccine for children under 5 may be available in U.S. by end-Feb - report

 Pfizer, BioNTech and the FDA did not immediately respond to Reuters requests for comment.

-Pfizer had earlier said it expected the latest results from a clinical trial for children under the age of 5 by April.
+Pfizer said in January it expected the latest results from a clinical trial for kids under the age of 5 by April, after it amended its study to give a third dose to everybody who's less than five at least eight weeks after their last vaccination.

+The company amended the study because children between the ages of 2 and 4 who were given two 3-microgram doses of the vaccine did not have the same immune response that a larger dose of the vaccine generated in older children.

 ((Juby.Babu@thomsonreuters.com; outside U.S. +91 80 6182 3397;))